Richard Benyo

-Richard Stephen Benyo (born April 20, 1946 at Jim Thorpe, Pennsylvania, United States) is an American journalist and veteran distance runner.
+Richard Stephen Benyo (born April 20, 1946) is an American journalist and veteran distance runner.
 He is the editor of Marathon & Beyond Magazine, a magazine devoted to marathon and ultramarathon running.
 He is also the former executive editor of Runner's World Magazine, and Anderson World Books, Inc. Benyo is the author of 17 books and has written extensively about running, health and fitness.

-Life and work
+Early life and education

-Benyo earned his B.A. at Bloomsburg State College (now Bloomsburg University) in 1968.
+Benyo earned his B.A. in 1968 from Bloomsburg State College (now Bloomsburg University) in 1968.
 He did academic work at George Mason University in Fairfax, Virginia.

 Benyo became interested in road racing after participating in college cross country.

+Career

 Following college, he became a newspaper editor for the Lehighton Times-News from 1968–1972.
-In 1972, Benyo was awarded the "Best Local Column Award" from the Pennsylvania Newspaper Publishers Association.

 From 1972–1977, Benyo worked in an editorial position for Stock Car Racing magazine before joining Bob Anderson as executive editor at Runner's World magazine.
 During this time he authored and co-authored books and magazine features.